JuliaDmtr/myGitProject/Project_Git_Github.md

 If you stage only one document, you have a repetitive history, easier to understand

 --> This way, you don't have too many messages to read

+# **README.TXT**

+Detailed description of your project and tool usage

+# .gitignore

+List of files that should not be added to repository

+- Data files

+- Backup files

+- Intermediate files

+You can use whatever text editor you want btw.

+--> Several templates are suggested by github

+--> It's also possible to use **regular expressions**.
+For example, ignore all .csv files, but except one, or make comments, ...